Bhil: Language

 The language commonly spoken by Bhils throughout their geographic distribution is Bhili.
 Bhili has about up to 36 identified dialects and pronunciation differs by region.
 Bhili is based on Gujarati, but dialects of Bhili gradually merge into more widely spoken languages such as Marathi in the southeast and Rajasthani in the northwest.
 Around 10 million people recorded themselves as speaking a Bhili dialect in the census.

 Estimates of individuals speaking the language are often inaccurate as speakers of minor languages like Bhili have sometimes been treated as having major languages (such as Marathi or Gujarati) as their mother tongue.

-The Bhil in Sindh speak Sindhi Bhil.
+The Bhils in Sindh speak Sindhi Bhili and Dhatki.

-Culture
+Culture and traditions

 Bhils have a rich and unique culture.
 The Bhilala sub-division is known for its Pithora painting.
 Ghoomar is a traditional folk dance of the Bhil tribe.
 Ghoomar is the symbol of womanhood.
 Young girls take part in this dance and declare that they are stepping into the shoes of women.